 While disconcerting to nonbelievers, the Holy Trinity has been established well in the Bible.
 We know God as the Creator.
 Then He imbues His Spirit onto His prophets.
 And He gave Jesus, His only begotten Son, to save the world.

 Before Jesus ascended to heaven, He told His disciples that the Holy Spirit will come.
-Indeed in the Acts of the Apostles, we witness the Holy Spirit descending in tongues of fire.
-The Holy Spirit emboldened the Apostles into proclaiming the Good News.
+Indeed in the Acts of the Apostles, we witness it descending in tongues of fire.
+It emboldened the Apostles into proclaiming the Good News.
 They spoke in tongues of all peoples so many would listen to their preaching.

 The advent story also discusses the nativity of Jesus in Bethlehem.
 He was not born into nobility.
 But as a son of a peasant family.
 Mary even gave birth in a manger because there was no place for them in inns.
 Yet this simple setting was welcomed by the choir of angels.
 Shepherds visited the family.
 Then the Three Magi gave gifts of gold, frankincense, and myrrh to the newborn baby who was to be the New King.